PlasmaPHP/driver-mysql/README.md

 # Plasma Driver MySQL/MariaDB

-Plasma aims to be an asynchronous, non-blocking Database Abstraction Layer.
+Plasma aims to be an asynchronous, non-blocking (data access) Database Abstraction Layer.
 This is the MySQL/MariaDB driver for Plasma.